Overview

 Kore 91 W

 The Head Kore 91 W is either the best women’s ski for off-trail skiing, or the best off-trail ski for women, take your pick.
-Don’t detect a difference?
-Neither do we.
 The properties that make the Kore 91 W a great women’s ski and those that make it ideally suited for off-piste conditions are the same.
-No matter which side of this equation you’re on, the Kore 91 W got a shot in the arm …READ MORE
+The Kore 91 W got a shot in the arm three years ago when Head incorporated several new elements into the Kore design.
+First, it redecorated …READ MORE

 Kore 93